sni-J/CS206/index.md

 - Insert
   - Shape of tree depends on insertion order
-  - get/put/remove take O(h) times where h is height of tree -> need to be balanced
+  - get/put/remove take O(h) times where h is height of tree &rarr; need to be balanced

 ### Balanced Search Trees